ydarias/backstage-spike/README.md

 ## Deploying into a Kubernetes cluster

-:alert: This operation was only tested at a local environment using Rancher Desktop.
+‼️ This operation was only tested at a local environment using Rancher Desktop.

 Once we have the images created and in a registry, we can try to deploy the elements in a Kubernetes cluster.
 If images were not created previously you can do with: